-Last Updated on
+Last Updated on September 2, 2022

-Last Updated on
+Last Updated on September 2, 2022

 For those of you who are unfamiliar with this busy road, I-95 runs for nearly 2,000 miles (1,908) along the US Atlantic Coast, and for 182 miles, it passes through Eastern North Carolina.

 That’s a big reason why this road attracts so many folks traveling between Maine and Florida.
-But if you’re like me, you could use a break or two during that long journey.
+But if you’re like us, you could use a break or two during that long journey.

 I-95 Exits in North Carolina